 In addition to the standard “light and sound” brain machines, there are several audio-only programs that purport to have approximately the same effect.
 You can also buy machines that eschew light and sound altogether for a more direct approach: delivering tiny electrical pulses through electrodes attached to your head.
 Supposedly this accomplishes the same thing, but I find the idea of zapping my skull a bit off-putting.

 Without question, not all brain machines are created equal, but there is no good way to evaluate competing models objectively; you have to try them out.
-Unfortunately, they’re all far too expensive for what they do, so experimenting with a range of models is not a reasonable prospect for most people.
+Unfortunately, nearly all of them are far too expensive for what they do, so experimenting with a range of models is not a reasonable prospect for most people.
 Still, the experience of using a brain machine is one worth having, and depending on what type of machine you have and how you use it, you may find its value in promoting relaxation or reducing stress well worth the price.
-As for me, I’ll be looking on eBay for a high-end unit whose owner says he’s selling it because he’s achieved enlightenment and wants money to give to the poor. —Joe Kissell
+As for me, I’ll be looking on eBay for a high-end unit whose owner says they’re selling it because they’ve achieved enlightenment and want money to give to the poor.